PFAS analysis script

 Of course, you may likely have to combine the described comparison script calculation with other relevant workflow steps, such as the blind peak annotation or the ISTD screening.

-Foremost, the file-wise and profile componentization steps allow to filter redundant component masses in the profile filtering step described further below.
+Foremost, the Profile componentization in conjunction with the File-wise peak-grouping (cp.
+Workflow options) allows to filter redundant component masses in the profile filtering step described further below.

 Results & data outputs